CLASSROOM WITHOUT WALLS (CWOW)

 CWOW events are once per month, during which time the regular schedule of six to eight short classes is substituted for two, three-hour blocks of time in which teachers plan an array of activities, projects, interdisciplinary units, field trips, labs, and explorations.

 Examples of CWOW Activities

-The mummy making activity is geared towards an understanding of their very complicated death rituals so it can be compared and contrasted with those of other developing civilizations, that those of our own.
+The mummy making activity is geared towards an understanding of very complicated death rituals so that they can be compared and contrasted with those of other developing civilizations, including that of our own.
 Developing an appreciation for cultural differences through experiential exploration and historical art gives the students a firm understanding of skill transference and the importance of collaboration with their peers.

 Sea to Sky Gondola

 This trip will cover the first nations perspective on the use of their land for commercial use, as well as the physics of the gondola and how it was built.
 Engineering for the real world.
 Students will take on the role of engineer, researcher and scientist in a program that challenges students to tackle 21st century problems with innovation and creativity.
 We will look into the different technologies and ventures that the Sea to Sky Gondola has utilized to keep operations sustainable and research ways in which we can continue to designing our operating systems such that they use energy and resources sustainability.

 The Grade 10 trip to Boundary Bay focusses on the environment and looks at sustainability of systems.
 It helps the students examine the effects of solar radiation on the cycling of matter and energy with a focus on climate change.
 It also helps with their understanding of the carbon and nitrogen cycles and the impacts these cycles have on terrestrial and aquatic ecosystems.

 Track and Field Organizers